 The mission of the contest is to help young people learn how science and technology innovations can be developed into solid business plans.

 Building a more entrepreneurial and tech-savvy workforce is a challenge not only for Wisconsin, but the United States as a whole as the nation struggles to produce a globally competitive pool of workers.
 One example is the emerging gap between jobs in the IT sector and the number of anticipated graduates in that field.
-By 2021, according to the Be Bold 2 report, there will be a deficit of nearly 12,000 unfilled IT jobs in Wisconsin.

 This contest will help middle- and/or high-school students to better envision careers in science and technology, and especially where those disciplines intersect with the creation and growth of businesses.